syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Legend.md

 ### Scrollbar for legend

 You can enable or disable the legend scrollbar by using the **EnableScrollbar** option of the legend.
 When you disable the scrollbar option, the legend does not consider the default size and chart draws in the reaming space.
-The default value of EnableScrollbar option is **True**.
+The default value of EnableScrollbar option is **true**.

 {% highlight cshtml %}